Truncus Arteriosus (also called Common Truncus)

 Periodic examinations from a cardiologist will be necessary throughout life, with tests such as echocardiograms, stress tests and Holter monitoring (collecting information about the heart's electrical activity that makes it beat in a regular rate and rhythm).
 This will be essential so that complications can be quickly detected and treated.

 Antibiotics will be necessary when individuals have dental work so that the bacteria released in the mouth do not travel to the heart and cause an infection of the heart (called endocarditis).
 Children with heart conditions should have excellent dental care since the mouth is a source of bacteria that can be passed on to the heart and cause infection.

-Our program has been tracking common truncus among live births in select counties since 2005 and gradually expanding statewide.
+Our program has been tracking common truncus among live births in select counties since 2005 and has now expanded statewide.